Microsoft Azure Billing API Code Samples: RateCard API

 - Using Git and Github to bring the sample code down to your local machine

-- Using Visual Studio to edit configuration files, build, and run the sample
+- Using Python to run the sample

 Every Azure subscription has an associated Azure Active Directory (AAD) tenant.
 If you don't already have an Azure subscription, you can get a free subscription by signing up at http://wwww.windowsazure.com.